floweredscarf/su25/projects/byow/index.md

 Under the description of some primary features, we’ve provided some GIFS that would score full points on their respective ambition point items to help clear any confusions.
 Yours do not need to look exactly like the examples given.

+You are not restricted to the features listed below.
+If you have an idea for a feature that is not listed, please make a post on Ed and we will tell you if it qualifies as a primary or secondary feature.
+In addition, we will actively be updating [this document](https://docs.google.com/document/d/1I_cWgzQvK8oCpJ1wr-c1f2IR1rLwtdb2hFBBDP39h-Y/edit?usp=sharing) with clarifications about our current policy on ambition features.
+Please check back frequently if you have questions.

 ##### 8 Point Primary Features

-- Create a system so that the tile renderer only displays tiles on the screen that are within the line of sight of the avatar. **The line of sight must be able to be toggled on and off with a keypress, otherwise it will interfere with checkoffs.**
+- Create a system so that the tile renderer only displays tiles on the screen that are within the line of sight of the avatar. **The line of sight must be able to be toggled on and off with a keypress, otherwise it will interfere with checkoffs.** Please check the [Ambition Feature Clarifications](https://docs.google.com/document/d/1I_cWgzQvK8oCpJ1wr-c1f2IR1rLwtdb2hFBBDP39h-Y/edit?usp=sharing) for additional requirements for this feature.

 [![line-of-sight](img/line-of-sight.gif)](img/line-of-sight.gif)